3 Marketing Attribution

 Keep in mind that Google Analytics is cookie based and unable to follow users across different devices.
 In reality, customer journeys are often longer than Google Analytics is able to record.

-If you invest heavily in branding and prospecting, you should consider upgrading our Google Analytics to the paid version, and channeling your Search, Video and Display efforts through a platform such as DoubleClick (disclosure – author works at Google).
+If you invest heavily in branding and prospecting, you should consider upgrading our Google Analytics to the paid version, and channeling your Search, Video and Display efforts through a platform such as Google Marketing Platform (GMP).